Updated on November 28th, 2023

-- At the heart of StakeWise V3 is a network of Vaults — mini staking pools that can be launched by individuals, communities, and companies to stake Ether on behalf of StakeWise users.
+- At the heart of StakeWise V3 is a network of Vaults — staking pools that can be launched by individuals, communities, and companies to stake Ether on behalf of StakeWise users.
 No permission is required to launch Vaults, and users are free to choose which Vaults to stake into.

 The staking process

 To simplify the transition from the existing StakeWise Pool to an open marketplace of Vaults, we foresee the current Pool becoming the first Vault in StakeWise V3, codenamed “V2 Pool”.
 Upon transition, it will maintain the same operator set (Cryptomanufaktur, Finoa, StakeWise Labs, T-Systems) and commission (5% of rewards for operators), leaving no impact on how users’ Ether is being staked.

 - Connect the wallet that holds sETH2 and rETH2 tokens

 - Press on the Migrate button at the top of the page

 - Enter the amount of staked ETH you would like to migrate to the “V2 Pool” Vault